February mortgage approvals unexpectedly fall

 The figures come after mortgage lender Nationwide said that house prices fell 1 percent in March, their biggest drop in two years, with prices down 0.9 percent on the year, the sharpest annual decline in 9 months.

-However, a separate survey by the Bank showed banks expect demand for home loans to increase in the second quarter of this year.
+However, a separate survey by the Bank of England showed banks expect demand for home loans to increase in the second quarter of this year.

 Consumer credit rose by 0.4 billion pounds in February and net mortgage lending eased to 1.2 from 1.6 billion pounds.
 Analysts had predicted a 0.2 billion pounds rise in consumer credit and a 1.4 billion pounds rise in net mortgage lending.